NorwegianVeterinaryInstitute/Ellipsis/README.md

 ## Output folders

-- Config files
+- config_files

    Contains the config file used and the main.nf file used in the run

 - results

    Main results from each process

 - reports

    Collated reports from all relevant processes

 Håkon Kaspersen,
 12.11.2020